appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 }
 ```

+Please update to the latest Carthage if you face building issues in tvOS related librareis.

 ## Limitations
 Gesture commands do not work for tvOS.
 Some commands such as pasteboard do not work as well.